This is the second article in an ongoing series. Make sure to check out the next articles when you’re finished with this one:

 - For those with both high and low blood sugar readings, limiting the number of high GI foods will better regulate blood sugar.

-- Researchers at Lund University in Sweden found that those eating soluble or fermentable fibers for breakfast (think sweet potatoes) decreased the glycemic impact of all other meals that day.
-(16)
+- Researchers at Lund University in Sweden found that eating soluble or fermentable fibers for breakfast (think oatmeal) decreases the glycemic impact of all other meals that day.
+(10)

 - Try to include one serving of soluble fiber in every breakfast.
 Examples include:

 - Fruits – citrus fruits, apples, strawberries

 - Vegetables – sweet potatoes, avocado, brussels sprouts, broccoli